bitcoinops/scaling-book/1.fee_bumping/fee_bumping.md

 ## Consensus, policy and incentive compatibility

 Both solutions discussed in this article are related to network node and miner behavior before a transaction is included in a block.
-That behavior is, therefore, a question of policy rather than consensus.
+That behavior is therefore a question of policy rather than consensus.
 Both solutions are also miner incentive-compatible - a miner who is trying to maximize his revenue will accept both RBF’ed transactions and CPFP packages.
 Individual nodes’ mempools (which should be a node’s best guess for what will be included in the next